Updated: Apr 10

 When we accomodate the needs or wants of others, it can manifest in many ways such as anxiety, stress or depression.

 For me, once I learned the difference between my Social Self and my Essential Self, life became a lot easier.
 I won't lie and say that it was easy to do because it wasn't.
 However what I have gained is the ability to make decisions that benefit me and that make me happy too!

-To learn how to connect with your Essential Self, click here and book your free Discovery Call.
+To learn how to connect with your Essential Self, click here to book your consultation.

 It is a daily practice and sometimes I fall back into those old patterns of listening to my Everybody Crew.
 Then I feel myself becoming anxious again and I ask myself a simple question: am I doing this because I want to?
 This question allows us to become aware